-Preset positions Create preset position: Create a new preset position based on the current position of your camera.
-Thumbnail: Turn on to add a thumbnail image for the preset position.
-Name: Enter a name for the preset position.
-Home position: Turn on to set this position as your camera's default field of view.
-The home position is marked with Settings 5 Return to home position when inactive: Turn on to make the camera return to its home position after a specified period of inactivity. • Use thumbnails: Turn on to automatically add a thumbnail to any new preset position you create. • The context menu contains: Create thumbnails : Create a thumbnail for all your preset positions. • Refresh thumbnails : Replace the thumbnails for your preset positions with new and updated thumbnails. • Delete all preset positions: Remove all your preset positions.
+Create preset position: Create a new preset position based on the current position of your camera.

+- Thumbnail: Turn on to add a thumbnail image for the preset position. - Name: Enter a name for the preset position. - Home position: Turn on to set this position as your camera's default field of view.
+The home position is marked with full.
+Your camera will always have a home position.

+- Return to home position when inactive: Turn on to make the camera return to its home position after a specified period of inactivity. - Use thumbnails: Turn on to automatically add a thumbnail to any new preset position you create. - - The context menu contains: - Create thumbnails U: Create a thumbnail for all your preset positions. - Refresh thumbnails: Replace the thumbnails for your preset positions with new and updated thumbnails. - Delete all preset positions: Remove all your preset positions.
 This will also create a new home position automatically.